memfault/interrupt/_drafts/trice.md

 When less RAM usage is more important the target double buffer is replaceable with a FIFO using a compile-time flag.
 Right now, an immediate mode is selectable inside [triceConfig.h](https://github.com/rokath/trice/tree/master/test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h) avoiding any buffer by paying a time toll.

-The **trice** tool supports [many command line switches](https://github.com/rokath/trice/tree/master/docs/TriceUsageGuide.md#9-options-for-trice-tool).
+The **trice** tool supports [many command line switches](https://github.com/rokath/trice/tree/master/docs/TriceUserGuide.md#9-options-for-trice-tool).

-###  Optional *Trice* messages encryption
+###  Optional *Trice* Message Encryption

 The encryption opportunity makes it possible to test thoroughly a binary with log output and release it without the need to change any bit but to make the log output unreadable for a not authorized person.
 Implemented is the lightweight [XTEA](https://de.wikipedia.org/wiki/Extended_Tiny_Encryption_Algorithm), which will work for many cases.
 It should also be easy to add a different algorithm.

-##  Bottom line
+##  Final Words

 The *Trice* technique is new and still under development.
+Additional tests and bug fixes are absolutely necessary of course, but I believe it's in a solid place for anyone to try out and use!
+Feedback is welcome and appreciated.

-Additional tests and bug fixing is necessary.
-A **trice** tool [configuration file](https://github.com/rokath/trice/tree/master/docs/TriceConfiguration.md#host-configuration-file) and interfacing [Grafana](https://grafana.com/) or similar tools would be possible extensions.
-Getting started with *Trice* will take a few hours, but probably pay off during further development.
+Getting started with *Trice* will take only a few hours, but will pay off during further development.

-##  A few maybe interesting links
+##  Potentially Interesting Links

 <!--
 * [https://mcuoneclipse.com/2016/10/17/tutorial-using-single-wire-output-swo-with-arm-cortex-m-and-eclipse/](https://mcuoneclipse.com/2016/10/17/tutorial-using-single-wire-output-swo-with-arm-cortex-m-and-eclipse/)